dupgit/sauvegarde/README.md

                       hashs to avoid having duplicated hashs into it.
 * 0.0.5  [04.10.2015] fanotify's code reviewed.
 Avoid having one entire file in memory.
-* 0.0.6  [02 11 2015] restore to some specific place. client adaptative
+* 0.0.6  [02 11 2015] restore to some specific place. client adaptive
-                      blocksize with option to choose fixed or adaptative.
+                      blocksize with option to choose fixed or adaptive.
                       Add options to choose CLIENT_MIN_BUFFER.

 ## Code documentation

-If you are interrested in helping the projet please have a look at [coding_in_cdpfgl.md](docs/coding_in_cdpfgl.md) file.
+If you are interested in helping the project please have a look at [coding_in_cdpfgl.md](docs/coding_in_cdpfgl.md) file.
 Some inside insights are in the [infrastructure](docs/infrastructure.md) documentation as well for the [API](docs/API.md) part.